-The objective of Finland’s central government debt management is to fulfil its funding requirements and to keep the long-term costs of servicing the debt as low as possible in relation to risks resulting from the debt, in such a way that the risks are acceptable in terms of national risk-bearing capacity.
+The objective of Finland’s central government debt management is to fulfill its funding requirements and to keep the long-term costs of servicing the debt as low as possible while taking risk into account.
+Risks need to be in proportion to the national risk-bearing capacity.

 Debt management framework

 The general principles and objectives of central government debt management are determined by the Ministry of Finance.
 The State Treasury is a central administrative agency operating under the Ministry of Finance and implements all debt management operations under the guidelines prepared by the Ministry.